(734) 641-6550

 off

-Welcome back to another Spotlight Series with Sarah!
 The series where the writer gets to know the city more personally, while the readers get to know the writer better in the process.
-I’ve been writing for The Wayne Dispatch for almost four years now, however, The Wayne Dispatch...
+The second to last weekend of January, I took a weekend trip to New York City, however, that just so happened to be the same weekend that the huge...

 off